sidhu4u/Python-Programs/Basic_Programs/Readme.md

 pgm9) Python Program for n-th Fibonacci number

-pgm10) Python Program to check if a given number is in Fibonacci number
+pgm10) Python Program to

+    - check if a given number is in Fibonacci series.
-pgm11) Python Program for n'th multiple of a number in Fibonacci Series
+    - find the index position in Fibonacci series.

-pgm12) Program to print ASCII Value of a character
+pgm11) Program to print ASCII Value of a character

-pgm13) Python Program for Sum of squares of first n natural numbers
+pgm12) Python Program for Sum of squares of first n natural numbers

-pgm14) Python Program for cube sum of first n natural numbers
+pgm13) Python Program for cube sum of first n natural numbers